-You'll learn by doing as you undertake projects to create graphical user interfaces, develop advanced mobile programming, experiment with the untapped potential of robotics, and explore other futuristic technologies.
-Additionally, you'll study open-source development and work in both Windows and UNIX-based environments with development tools from industry leaders like Oracle, Microsoft, Borland, Rational and IBM.
+You'll learn by doing as you undertake projects to create your own operating systems, develop advanced mobile programming, design the effective and efficient back-end database support, and explore other futuristic technologies.
+Additionally, you'll study open-source development and work in both Windows and UNIX-based environment tools.
 You will be able to analyze, design, implement, test and verify systems of varying complexity with varying user interfaces, with multiple tiers and on multiple platforms, including emerging technologies such as mobile-based and web-based applications.

 As a Computer Science & Innovation student, you can choose to specialize in Mobile Application Development or Software Engineering, or you may elect a minor tailored to your interests and career goals.
 Your faculty advisor will help you map out the best academic path to reach your desired career and/or graduate studies goals.